-nen.
-As all thoughts are turned toward the Legislature now convened under the new auspices of "Hampton, Home Rule and Reform," we have omitted much other matter to give as fulla report of the first day's proceedings of that body as possible.
+here.
+As all thoughts are turned toward the ces of "Hampton, Home Rule and Reform," we time ago, and has been a man of "elegan have omitted much other matter to give as fulla report of the first day's proceedings of that ody as possible.

 One of the first and most important acts of the Legislature will be the election of a Chief Justice of the Supreme Bench, to fill the vacancy occasioned by the death of Chief Justice Moses.
-The strict Democratic majority on joint ballot is only one, we believe, but we see that the notorious Dublin J. Walker, Radical Sonator from Chester County, has been arrested for a felony and is now in jail,-a place he is fitted for, by instinct and qualification, than The Senate chamber-while a republican member of the House, from Fairfield, John Gibson, has resigned his sent.
+The strict Democratic majority on joint ballot is only one, we believe, but we see that the notorious Dublin J. Walker, Radical Sinator from Chester County, has been arrested or a felony and is now in jail, -a place he is a re fitted for, by instinct and qualification, than the Senate chamber-while's republican of the House, from Fairfield, John Gibson, has resigned his seat.
 The absence of these two will increase the democratic majority to three.
 Even with that increase there is no room for a single defection from the ranks.
 If the democrats do not vote in an unbroken phalanx there is danger that their wily opponents will overleap them on some vital measure.
 There should be a good understanding among the democrats upon every vote given.
 The new condition of affairs and the very close party vote demands close caucussing and unbroken action.